An extremal property of the symmetric decreasing rearrangement: Extension to -concave functions

 Theorem \ref{mainThm} can be extended as follows.

-\begin{theorem} Fix integers $n\geq 1$ and $N\geq n+2$, and let $\alpha\in\R$.
+\begin{theorem} Fix integers $n\geq 1$ and $N\geq n+2$, and let $\alpha\in\mathcal{A}$.
 Consider the functional $G_{n,N,\alpha}:\mathcal{C}_\alpha(\R^n)\to [0,\infty)$ defined by

-Then for every $f\in\mathcal{C}_\alpha(\R^n)$ we have
+Then for every $f\in\mathcal{C}_\alpha(\R^n)$, we have

 \end{theorem} Theorem \ref{mainThm} is then just the special case $\alpha=0$.
-The proof follows in complete analogue with that of Theorem \ref{mainThm}, where we apply the same lemmas with the obvious modifications, and use the fact that the real function $x\mapsto (1-\alpha x)_+^{1/\alpha}$ is injective on its support.
-For the extension of Lemma \ref{symm-dec-lemma} (ii) to $\alpha$-concave functions (and a more general class of ``size functionals"), see \cite[Prop.
-24]{Milman-Rotem}.
+The proof follows along the same lines as that of Theorem \ref{mainThm}, where we apply the same lemmas with the obvious modifications, and use the fact that the real function $x\mapsto (1-\alpha x)_+^{1/\alpha}$ is injective on its support when $\alpha\in\mathcal{A}$.